tubalmartin/riloadr/README.md

          * - The group's name will be 'main-col-images' and the root will be the <div id="main-column"> element.
          * - The base URL for each image is already set so you don't need to include it in each <img> tag.
          * - Images will load when the user is likely to see them (above the fold).
-         * - If an image in this group fails to load, Riloadr will try to load 1 more time.
+         * - If an image in this group fails to load, Riloadr will try to load it 1 more time.
          */
         var group2 = new Riloadr({
             root: 'main-column', // ID